Continuous-time multifarious systems -- Part I: equilibrium multifarious self-assembly: Conclusions

 \section{Conclusions}

 In this paper, we explore the behavior of multifarious self-assembly systems simulated in continuous time.
-We find that a region of parameter space giving stable structures in discrete-time simulations is unstable to chimera formation in continuous-time simulations.
+For the majority of state space, the two simulation methods are in agreement.
+Furthermore, the topology of the state diagram remains unchanged.
+This is a useful validation of the discrete-time Monte Carlo dynamics used to date, particular for these kinds of systems, where the dynamics on observable timescales often evolves through metastable states far from the true equilibrium configuration.
+However, we do find that a region of parameter space giving stable structures in discrete-time Monte Carlo simulations is unstable to chimera formation in continuous-time Gillespie simulations.
 The extent of this region depends on the size and number of stored structures.
 By considering the nucleation of a strip of tiles to the boundary of an assembled structure, we explain and predict the scaling of the chimera-assembly boundary, which determines the range of the discrepant region.
-Furthermore, we make calculations of the other boundaries in the state diagram, with exact calculations of the assembly-dispersion and liquid-dispersion boundaries, and an approximate calculation for the chimera-liquid boundary.
+In particular, we find that the scaling of the boundary between stable multifarious-assembly and chimeras changes from $\varepsilon\sim-\mu$ in discrete-time Monte Carlo simulations to $\varepsilon\sim-\frac{2}{3}\mu$ in continuous-time Gillespie simulations.
+Which simulation algorithm is more physically correct depends on the underlying system being studied.
+One must additionally consider the other abstractions used in these models.
+We also make calculations of the other boundaries in the state diagram, with exact calculations of the assembly-dispersion and liquid-dispersion boundaries, and an approximate calculation for the chimera-liquid boundary.
 These calculations can be applied to both the discrete-time and continuous-time pictures, as verified by our simulations.

-Non-equilibrium versions of multifarious self-assembly have also been studied using discrete-time simulations \cite{Bisker2018PNAS, Osat2023NN, Faran2023JPCB, Osat2024PRL, Faran2025JCIM}.
-Continuous-time simulations of a non-reciprocal multifarious self-assembly system are addressed in a following work \cite{Metson2025arXiv-b}.
+Non-equilibrium versions of multifarious self-assembly have also been of great interest recently \cite{Bisker2018PNAS, Osat2023NN, Faran2023JPCB, Osat2024PRL, Faran2025JCIM}.
+Continuous-time simulations of a non-reciprocal multifarious self-organization system are addressed in a following work \cite{Metson2025arXiv-b}.